Codesai/website/_posts/2017-12-05-we-were-at-lambda-world-2017.md

 I’m glad because I finally had the chance to come to this conference and immerse myself in this FP “world”.

-I got a new perspective regarding applying functional programming for my day-to-day work.
-I’m happy because I fell that a lot of new paths have suddenly opened in front of me and I love it.
-I will try to practice more with this paradigm and get a better understanding of it.
-I hope next year I can understand a 30% of what is told in the conference talks.
-But for a newbie, understanding a 10% I think it’s a good starting point.
+I got a new perspective on applying functional programming for my day-to-day work.
+I’m happy because I feel that a lot of new paths have suddenly opened in front of me and I love it.

-I finally have the chance to come to this conference and be immersed on this “world”.
-I got a new vision respecting to functional programming for my day-to-day work and I’m happy because I could get a lot of new roads that suddenly have opened in front of me (and I love that sensation).
 I will try to practice more with this paradigm and get a better understanding of it.
 I hope next year I can understand a 30% of what is told in the conference talks.
 But for a newbie, understanding a 10% I think it’s a good starting point.

 Thanks everybody for an amazing Lambda World 2017!